 - Levels of general health in Cardiff are high: For males, life expectancy, as well as the proportion of life spent in good health, has increased over time and moved above the Welsh average.
 For females, life expectancy has fluctuated over time but has been increasing since 2015-17.
 The proportion of life spent in good health is also steadily increasing and is now similar to the Welsh average. - However, there are clear inequalities across the city: Wards in the 'Southern Arc' are most deprived in terms of health.
-There is ample evidence that social factors, including education, employment status, income level, gender and ethnicity have a marked influence on how healthy a person is. - Unhealthy behaviours remain widespread across the population.
-While there have been some improvements in the number of Cardiff residents exhibiting healthy behaviours, a number of concerning patterns remain: - Two thirds of adults are not eating five portions of fruit and vegetables a day - Almost a third are active less than 30 minutes a week - 4 in 10 people are not active for 150 minutes per week - Over half of the adult population in Cardiff reported being overweight or obese. - Alcohol consumption: Cardiff is above the Welsh average in terms of the number of adults drinking more than 14 units of alcohol per week.
-Evidence suggests that a higher proportion of adults in the least deprived areas of the city, and around the city centre, consume above the recommended alcohol guidelines. - Air quality: Poor air quality has huge social costs through its impacts on health, and adverse effects on wildlife and biodiversity.
-Cardiff has the highest NO2 and Particulate Matter (PM2.5 and PM10) pollution levels in Wales.
-There is an association between higher levels of air pollution and deprivation.
-No levels of air pollution are 'safe'.
+There is ample evidence that social factors, including education, employment status, income level, gender and ethnicity have a marked influence on how healthy a person is. - Cardiff's residents, in general, have leading healthy lifestyles but issues remain: Cardiff compares well with other Welsh Local Authorities across a range of healthy lifestyle indicators, performing above the Welsh average.
+However: - Two thirds of adults are not eating five portions of fruit and vegetables a day - Almost a third are active less than 30 minutes a week - 4 in 10 people are not active for 150 minutes per week - Over half of the adult population in Cardiff reported being overweight or obese. - Alcohol consumption: Cardiff is above the Welsh average in terms of the number of adults drinking more than 14 units of alcohol per week.
+Evidence suggests that a higher proportion of adults in the least deprived areas of the city, and around the city centre, consume above the recommended alcohol quidelines. - Air quality: Cardiff has the highest NO2 and Particulate Matter (PM2.5 and PM10) pollution levels in Wales.
+Air pollution is a major cause of avoidable ill health and deaths, with petrol and diesel-fuelled transport a major contributor.
+Poor air quality also adversely effects the natural environment and biodiversity due to levels of Particulate Matter.